dotnet/docs/docs/standard/serverless-architecture/event-grid.md

 Using Event Grid you can take advantage of the following performance guarantees:

-* Subsecond end-to-end latency in the 99th percentile
+* Sub second end-to-end latency in the 99th percentile
 * 99.99% availability
 * 10 million events per second per region
 * 100 million subscriptions per region